nic-delhi/AarogyaSetu_Android/README.md

 The Aarogya Setu App is being widely used by more than 11 Crore Users.
 The App has been highly successful in identifying people with high risk of COVID-19 infection and has also played a major role in identifying potential COVID-19 hotspots.
 In the larger public interest and in order to help the international community in their COVID-19 efforts, the Government of India is opening the source code of this App under Apache License 2.0.

-If you find any security issues or vulnerabilities in the code, then you can send the details to us at : as-bugbounty@nic.in
+If you find any security issues or vulnerabilities in the code, then you can send the details to us at : [as-bugbounty](mailto:as-bugbounty@nic.in)

-If you want to convey any other feedback regarding the App or Code, then you can send it to us at : support.aarogyasetu@nic.in
+If you want to convey any other feedback regarding the App or Code, then you can send it to us at : [support.aarogyasetu](mailto:support.aarogyasetu@nic.in)